Skills Academies

 Andrico’s college tutors and support teams at Westminster Kingsway College noticed his tech-savviness and supported him every step of the way through his BTEC and the demanding application process for degree apprenticeship programmes.
 Andrico was a Deputy Student Governor and WestKing Digital Skills Ambassador.
 He undertook work experience and was also an active member of the college’s Early Careers Support Programme, which provides tailored support to students applying for higher apprenticeships.
 He was supported with one-to-one application guidance, employer taster and networking sessions, mock assessment centres, interview practice and apprenticeship fairs, as well as panel and guest speaker events.

-Andrico achieved an impressive triple Distinction star grade and even turned down an offer from a Russell Group university and two other digital employers to join Goldman Sachs’s degree apprenticeship programme.
+Andrico achieved an impressive triple Distinction star grade and even turned down an offer from Russell Group University and two other digital employers to join Goldman Sachs’s degree apprenticeship programme.

 “WestKing is a great place to learn.
 [It] helped me to build relevant skills and knowledge and I was supported by my tutor and the wider teaching staff throughout.
 The college’s Careers and Employability Team also ran lots of events and programmes that helped develop my employability skills and supported me when applying for degree apprenticeships.”